-We all know about Microsoft's latest Office suite "Office 2013" (codename Office 15) which is currently under development and a free Customer Preview version of Office 2013 can be downloaded using following link:
+We all know about Microsoft’s latest Office suite “Office 2013” (codename Office 15) which is currently under development and a free Customer Preview version of Office 2013 is available for download.

 Microsoft has made many changes in this new version.
 The most noticeable change in Office 2013 is its UI.
 Microsoft has removed Aero glass from Office 2013 to match its interface with Windows 8.
 Microsoft has also removed colored themes from Office 2013 and has introduced new Metro style background images.